simplworld/simpl.world.website/_docs/tutorials/multi-player/index.md

 Once a leader moves a run to `Debrief` phase, players are prevented from submitting further decisions.
 During `Debrief` phase, a leader can review the final decisions and results of all worlds in the run.

 The game also provides server-side input validation and reports validation errors in the UI.

-This project, though basic, will demonstrate how the various pieces of Simpl interact to provide a platform upon which multi-player games can be created.
+This project will demonstrate how the various pieces of Simpl interact to provide a platform upon which multi-player games can be created.

 The foundation of Simpl is the Games API Service.
 This service provides [REST API](http://www.django-rest-framework.org/) endpoints that allow a game to store information about its current state in the Simpl database.